openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Partly

-An *object literal* is an expression that can be used to create a class instance, and provide some initial values.
-It can be used in place of a class instance creation expression (see :ref:`New Expressions`) because it is more convenient in some cases.
+An *object literal* is an expression that can be used to create a class instance, and to provide some initial values.
+In some cases it is more convenient to use an *object literal* in place of a class instance creation expression (see :ref:`New Expressions`).

 .. index::
    object literal